peterpalos/SRGAN_face_hallucination/README.md

 First it changes the image mode to RGB then pads the images with a black border to make the aspect ratio 1:1.
 Now it can be scaled down to 64X64 and 256X256 to create our inputs and targets.
 Now every input can be represented as a 64X64X3 multidimensional array, where each value is between 0-255.
 We didn't normalize them, because keras can do that for us.

 Input and target images are saved with the same name but in different directories for easy identification and pairing.

+### Run the model
+We had some GPU issues therefore the code is on Colab.
+You can reach it [here](https://drive.google.com/drive/folders/1mpXgXXemJaYIM85mITwvv49OBB19mFNQ?usp=sharing).

+The datasets are also included so it is easy to run (MPSRGAN).

+The code logs the losses automatically in a .csv file but we attach one.

+It can be read with MPtensorboard for the training and validation graphs.